Strong Boy

-Strong Boy is a 1929 American silent comedy film directed by John Ford which had a synchronized music track.
+Strong Boy is a 1929 American Synchronized sound comedy film directed by John Ford.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film Movietone process.
 The film, which was Ford's last silent film, is now considered to be lost.
 A trailer for the film was discovered in the New Zealand Film Archive in 2010 and subsequently preserved by the Academy Film Archive the same year.